debabratapruseth/AI-Financial-Digital-Twin/README.md

 > [!IMPORTANT]
 > Synthetic prototype only.
 All institutions, customers, counterparties, exposures, scenarios, metrics, and results are synthetic.
 This project is not a regulatory stress-testing model, financial advice, an approved bank risk model, or a substitute for independent model validation.

+## Companion Blog

+Refer the companion blog for a detailed walkthrough of the project - https://debabratapruseth.com/build-ai-financial-digital-twin-python/

 ## Why this project?

 A cloud outage is rarely just a technology problem.
 Consider this chain: